szaumoor/ZSTweaks/README.md

 Werebane's description is a little misleading.
 It doesn't cause +4 damage against Lycanthropes.
 The 1d4+1 base damage of the weapon doesn't become 1d4+5.
 This type of confusing description is common to all weapons that do extra damage to specific creatures.
 Instead, it causes 1d4+1 and if the target is a Lycanthrope, another tick of 3 piercing damage is inflicted.
 This improves this extra additive tick of damage so it inflicts 6 instead.

-**Component 1680:** Make Stiletto of Dermarchess +2 very slightly more powerful and bleed every hit
+**Component 1680:** Make Stiletto of Demarchess +2 very slightly more powerful and bleed every hit

 This component makes the weapon try to stun the victim with a probability of 25% instead of 20%.
 Inspired by the sadistic story behind the weapon, it also causes bleeding every hit, similar to Gnasher, inflicting 2 extra piercing damage per round for 3 rounds.

+---

 ## Two-handed Melee Weapons Tweaks